hansemannn/titanium-play-billing-demo/README.md

-# Titanium Android: Google Play Billing v3
+# Titanium Android: Google Play Billing v5

-This module is a rewritten version of the (outdated) [Titanium InAppBilling Module](https://github.com/appcelerator-archive/ti.inappbilling) module and uses the [Google Play Billing v3 (GPBL)](https://developer.android.com/google/play/billing) moduke in Titanium Android.
-The currently used Billing Library version is `3.0.3` (latest available, `v4` is already in progress).
+This module is a rewritten version of the (outdated) [Titanium InAppBilling Module](https://github.com/appcelerator-archive/ti.inappbilling) module and uses the [Google Play Billing v5](https://developer.android.com/google/play/billing) moduke in Titanium Android.
+The currently used Billing Library version is `5.0.0` (latest available, recommended by Google).
 It can be uploaded to Google Play without issues and is updated frequently!

 Looking for iOS?
 Ti.StoreKit, the in-app-purchase module for iOS, has been rewritten as well, for example with pending transactions handling, better receipt-validation and redemption codes.
 See [`Get the module`](#get-the-module) for ways to contact.